Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Acknowledgment

-\acknowledgments{This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under contract DE-AC52-07NA27344.
-Lawrence Livermore National Security, LLC. as well as the United State Department of Defense through DTIC Contract FA8075-14-D-002-007, the National Science Foundation under NSF IIS-1844573, and the Department of Energy under DE-SC0022044.
-LLNL-CONF-833190.}
+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under contract DE-AC52-07NA27344 as well as the United States Department of Defense through DTIC Contract FA8075-14-D-002-007, the National Science Foundation under NSF IIS-1844573 and IIS-2324465, and the Department of Energy under DE-SC0022044 and DE-SC0024635.
+LLNL-JRNL-859074.